Pumpkin: Health Benefits, Uses & Tasty Recipes

 Yes, you can eat raw pumpkin.
 Add it to salads or smoothies.
 Just make sure to wash it well to avoid bacteria.

 To use fresh pumpkin, split it in half and remove seeds and stringy flesh.
 Peel the skin and cut or cube the flesh.
-Canned pumpkin puree is also a quick option.
+A canned pumpkin puree is also a quick option.

 What are some healthy ways to use pumpkin?